ruvnet/ds.js/docs/guides/lm-backends.md

-# DS.js Language Model Backends
+# DSPy.ts Language Model Backends

 ## Overview

-DS.js supports multiple language model backends through its LMDriver interface.
+DSPy.ts supports multiple language model backends through its LMDriver interface.
 This guide covers the available backends and how to use them effectively.

 ## Available Backends